AKEric/skinner/README.md

 * **Exporting:**
   * Export To Path : Export to the path provided above.
   * Export Temp : Export to a temp file, that can be imported via ‘Import Temp’ in the Import tab.

-* **Version Control**
+#### Interacting With Version Control
-  * This section allows you to integrate this tool into your studios version control Python API.
+This section allows you to integrate this tool into your studios version control Python API.
 To date it’s only been tested with Perforce.
 (See the P4 Python API docs here).
 **Exec Command**
 * This is your internal python code that should be executed to edit/add the .sknr file to your version control.
 * It requires that you embed the Python string formatting (with the surrounding quotes) ‘%s’ into it, as the pathway for this tool to pass the path of the .sknr file to your Python API.